ComputeCanada/wheels_builder/docs/wheel_architecture.md

 ./torchtext/lib/libtorchtext.so is missing some libraries in Gentoo 2023 unknown generic
 ```
-Since it requires a glibc 2.34 but cannot find `libtorch.so`, the script is enable to correctly determine which architecture.
+Since it requires a glibc 2.34 but cannot find `libtorch.so`, the script cannot correctly determine which architecture.
 We then need to copy it with care under `gentoo2023/generic`.